Have you ever had realtors not respond?

 Realtors all over the world work on commission only.

-Letting them know you already have this means you’re serious, prepared and ready to make an offer.
+Letting them know you already have this means you’re prepared and ready to make an offer.

-Realtors are already somewhat wary of working with international buyers because so many are just time wasters Having these things lined up and pointing them out from the start is going to get them to immediately take you seriously as a potential buyer.
+Realtors are already somewhat wary of working with international buyers because so many are just time wasters so having these things lined up and pointing them out from the start is going to get them to immediately take you seriously as a potential buyer.

-Finally, you should also always email, message or text (almost everyone uses – and prefers Whatsapp) in Italian.
+And … you should also always email, message or text (almost everyone uses – and prefers – Whatsapp) in Italian.
 Google translate is free and easy.
-If they have to translate every one of your messages, they’re not going to be very enthusiastic about working with you.
+If they have to translate every one of your messages, they’re not going to be very enthusiastic about responding to you.

 … much more useful info like this in the guide, which if you’re serious about buying in Italy might be one of the best €15 you ever spend!